chrisross10/Trains/README.md

 + The distance may be of any integer size greater than ZERO

 + The application treats the unit of distance as *miles*.
 This is to help prevent connascence of meaning.
-I.e. to reduce the coupling between the application knowing that an ```int``` represents some unit of distance
+I.e. to prevent the coupling between the application knowing that an ```int``` represents some unit of distance

 ## Run the application

-2. Unzip the contents of TrainsCSharpCR
+1. Unzip the contents of TrainsCSharpCR

-3. Open up your preferred terminal and browse to TrainsCSharpCR
+2. Open up your preferred terminal and browse to TrainsCSharpCR

-4. Build the docker container and run the tests:
+3. Build the docker container and run the tests:

     ```make```

-5. You can then run the executable, ```Trains.App.exe``` with the following syntax:
+4. You can then run the executable, ```Trains.App.exe``` with the following syntax:

     ```docker run trains mono Trains.App.exe [FILEPATH] [COMMAND] [QUERY]```

+    ###NB. the filepath, in the above command, is relative to the entry point within the Docker container.
+Dockerfile adds everything within TrainsCSharpCR to /src, therefore Graph.txt can be located within the Docker container at /src/data/Graph.txt###

     For example, to find the distance of the route A-B-C:

-    ```docker run trains mono Trains.App.exe /src/data/Graph.txt -d ABC```
+    ```docker run trains mono Trains.App.exe /src/data/Graph.txt -d ABC``` (copy this exact command)

     If you need to bring up the help menu:

     ```docker run trains mono Trains.App.exe -h```

+    ###```docker run trains``` will open and run the Docker container tagged 'trains'###

 ## Data text file